CtrlK

 Completeness

-Clearly answers both what ('Build RAG systems with vector databases and semantic search') and when ('Use when implementing knowledge-grounded AI, building document Q&A systems, or integrating LLMs with external knowledge bases') with explicit trigger guidance.
+Clearly answers both what ('Build RAG systems with vector databases and semantic search') and when ('Use when implementing knowledge-grounded AI, building document Q&A systems, or integrating LLMs with external knowledge bases') with an explicit 'Use when' clause.

 3 / 3